rhedgeco/imposters/README.md

 While the `Imposter` struct is very similar to a `Box<dyn Any>` as it holds a pointer to the data and a pointer to the drop function, among some other metadata.
 The `ImposterVec` (and potentially future collections) is where this library really shines.

 When inserting data or and `Imposter` into an `ImposterVec`, all layers of indirection are scrubbed.
 The imposter source data is copied into the array inside the vec.
 This means that the data that needs to be accessed sits right next its other data in an as tightly packed configuration as possible.
 Thus, there is only 1 pointer involved that points to the start of the array with no other indirection.
-And because of this, when iteraing over the vec, as much of the memory will be **cache-hits** as often as possible keeping your code ***Blazingly Fast™***.
+And because of this, when iterating over the vec, as much of the memory will be **cache-hits** as often as possible keeping your code ***Blazingly Fast™***.

 ## Usage